teamrocket77/SecurityCLITool/README.md

 # SecurityCLITool
-Description of how I use the Security CLI Tool
+Description of how I use the Security CLI Tool.<br>
-The security tools docs are mentioned here [Documentation](https://ss64.com/osx/security.html) The tool is native as far as I understand to MacOs
+The security tools docs are mentioned here.[Documentation](https://ss64.com/osx/security.html)<br>
+The tool is native as far as I understand to MacOs.

 ## To make a new Keychain